FelixSoderstrom/Perceptron-for-OCR/readme.md

 ### Optimizing

 On this branch I try to optimize the performance of the model.
-Just chasing the highest accuracy score would lead to us choosing a model that has been overfitted and memorized the dataset.
+Just chasing the highest accuracy score measures in training would result in overfitting, no good.
 We need to pick something slightly before the peak of the curve.
 To do this I decided to use tools such as PyTorch Lightning and WandB.